 Strathnairn is a small community in Australian Capital Territory within the Unincorporated ACT local government area (postcode 2615).
 With a population of 714, the suburb has a young professional demographic with a median age of 30.
 Households earn a median income of $137K per year, with an average household size of 2.9 people.
+Recent annual estimates show population movement staying broadly stable across the broader catchment, with population growth running at +1.3% year-on-year at the LGA level.
+ACT employment has moved -0.1% year-on-year in the official Jobs and Skills Australia NERO series, which provides the broader jobs backdrop for this suburb.
+ACT also had 6 Commonwealth-backed major projects under construction, 1 underway, and 7 in planning as at 2 October 2024, which is useful as a broader delivery backdrop rather than a suburb-specific project count.
 The most common occupations are professionals, clerical & administrative, community & personal service.
+Employment in the area leans toward healthcare and public admin & safety.
 The top ancestries reported are Australian, English, Indian.

 Public transport access includes 5 bus stops.

-From an investment perspective, Strathnairn offers a gross rental yield of 3.0%, rated as low yield.
+From an investment perspective, Gross rental yield sits at around 3.0% (low yield).
 Property prices are near the state median ($905K/$1.0M).
 The price-to-income ratio of 6.6x is considered moderate.
 House prices have moved -1.8% year-on-year.
+Population growth of +1.3% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.